-Historically Low Take-up of Employment Land : overcoming supply-side constraints to economic development and investment in the borough; Chorley Town Centre : maintaining Chorley's position in the retail hierarchy, growing the quality of its offer and providing a distinctive and attractive town centre environment; Economic Exposure : putting in place measures to lessen the economic dependence upon more vulnerable sectors which are influenced by globalisation; Deprivation : addressing pockets of multiple deprivation, re-connecting deprived areas with the evident opportunities which exist and addressing entrenched worklessness; Accessibility: ensuring that public and road based transport infrastructure is configured to support economic growth.
-2.6 At 1 Economic Regeneration Strategy proposes targeted action across a number of inter-linked strands the heart of the strategy is a vision for Chorley of "Growing Sustainably".
-The Strategy incorporates asures to address: Improving skills and addressing worklessness A thriving town centre Improving transport infrastructure and accessibility Supporting and developing enterprise Providing a portfolio of sites and premises Marketing Chorley to the world 2.7 of a ese relate closely to the some of the priority outcomes of the Council's emerging Corporate Strategy a thriving town centre; a robust transport infrastructure; and a vibrant local economy.
-It will also tribute to the delivery of wider objectives relating to education and training; economic inequalities in neighbourhood renewal.
-2.8 the em e Strategy draws upon Chorley's outstanding natural environment and waterspaces, its proximity to Pennine foothills, its strategic location on the national motorway network and the latent potential of its ployment land offer.
-It firmly establishes a strong town centre at the heart of Chorley enabling it to be nodern market town".
-2.9 act number of key actions are proposed under each theme, to be taken forward through more detailed on planning.
-This will be led by Chorley Borough Council but will involve a range of wider partners actions are set out below.
+- □ Historically Low Take-up of Employment Land: overcoming supply-side constraints to economic development and investment in the borough; - □ Chorley Town Centre: maintaining Chorley's position in the retail hierarchy, growing the quality of its offer and providing a distinctive and attractive town centre environment; - □ Economic Exposure: putting in place measures to lessen the economic dependence upon more vulnerable sectors which are influenced by globalisation; - □ Deprivation: addressing pockets of multiple deprivation, re-connecting deprived areas with the evident opportunities which exist and addressing entrenched worklessness; - □ Accessibility: ensuring that public and road based transport infrastructure is configured to support economic growth. - 2.6 The Economic Regeneration Strategy proposes targeted action across a number of inter-linked strands.
+At the heart of the strategy is a vision for Chorley of "Growing Sustainably".
+The Strategy incorporates measures to address: - Improving skills and addressing worklessness - □ A thriving town centre - □ Improving transport infrastructure and accessibility - Gamma Supporting and developing enterprise - D Providing a portfolio of sites and premises - □ Marketing Chorley to the world - 2.7 These relate closely to the some of the priority outcomes of the Council's emerging Corporate Strategy: of a thriving town centre; a robust transport infrastructure; and a vibrant local economy.
+It will also contribute to the delivery of wider objectives relating to education and training; economic inequalities; and neighbourhood renewal. - 2.8 The Strategy draws upon Chorley's outstanding natural environment and waterspaces, its proximity to the Pennine foothills, its strategic location on the national motorway network and the latent potential of its employment land offer.
+It firmly establishes a strong town centre at the heart of Chorley enabling it to be a "modern market town". - 2.9 A number of key actions are proposed under each theme, to be taken forward through more detailed action planning.
+This will be led by Chorley Borough Council but will involve a range of wider partners.
+Key actions are set out below.